Considering your first guitar? Heard you should start on the acoustic but you’re wondering if acoustic guitars are harder to play?

 Acoustic guitar strings due to their additional mass when played at the same level of intensity as lighter gauge strings sound louder.
 When transitioning from the electric to the acoustic and played at the same volume less energy needs to be imparted on the strings, also reducing the potential for fret buzz.

 A good rule of thumb is to check your action at the 14th fret.
-This is typically where the neck joins the body on most standard acoustic guitars, except for parlor and 12 fret guitars.
+This is typically where the neck joins the body on most standard acoustic guitars, with the exception of parlor and 12 fret guitars.
 A string height of 3/32” at the low E string and 2/32” at the high E string should prevent fret buzz from occurring but this is also dependant on the amount of relief the neck has.

 Wound G String